 ¼ cup toasted walnuts

-1 small beet root
+1 medium beet root

 1 handful mixed nuts and seeds (almonds, walnuts, sunflower seeds, hazelnuts), soaked overnight and well drained